Kirschn/KirschnBin/README.md

 ## Setup
  1. Create MySQL table "entries" with column "id" as A_I Integer and "text" as text
  2. Create MySQL user with access to the table
- 3. Insert Credentials into the config.php
+ 3. Insert credentials into the config.php
- 4. Upload to your Webserver
+ 4. Upload to your webserver

 ## Usage
  - Create Form will be returned if no id value in the URL is supplied
- - When a id value (index.php?id=1) is supplied you will get the Data in this row
+ - When a id value (index.php?id=1) is supplied you will get the data in this row
  - When you create a new document you will be redirected the page with your data